MAQuesada/Google-Workspace-Agent/publication/publication.md

 * **Unified Interface**: Users can interact with multiple Google services through a single conversational interface.
 * **Context Awareness**: The agent maintains context across different services, understanding relationships between emails, events, and contacts.
-* **Persistent Memory**: The last interactions are remembered by the agent.
-It make the agent more efficient and natural.
+* **Persistent Memory**: The agent remembers the last interactions.
+It makes the agent more efficient and natural.
 * **Multi-Account Support**: Users can connect and use multiple Google accounts.

 ### Limitations